Brane actions, Categorification of Gromov-Witten theory and Quantum K-theory: Brane actions

 We restrict to the maximal $(\infty,1)$-categories and obtain a monoidal functor

-As a corollary of the theorem and the previous example we deduce that if $X$ is a nice enough stack, the dg-category $\Qcoh(\Map(S^n, X))$ is an $E_{n+1}$-monoidal dg-category.
+As a corollary of the theorem and the previous example we deduce that if $X$ is a nice enough stack, the dg-category $\Qcoh(\Map(S^n, X))$ is an $E_{n+1}$-monoidal dg-category, thus recovering by a different method the result of \cite[Section 6]{MR2669705}.
 In \cite[Corollary 5.4]{1307.0405} this is used the prove higher formality. \end{example}